Chak833/Time-Series-and-LLMs/README.md

 # Time-Series-and-LLMs

-This repository contains the code and resources related to paper on Time-Series and Language Models (LLMs).
+This repository contains the code and paper on Large Language Models(LLMs) for Time Series.